SWAT-NN: Simultaneous Weights and Architecture Training for Neural Networks in a Latent Space: Discussion

 We visualize the decoded outputs corresponding to input MLPs with 1 to 4 hidden layers, as shown in \autoref{fig:input_output}.
 While the decoded MLPs generally approximate the functional behavior of the inputs, some discrepancies remain, particularly for deeper networks.
 However, as demonstrated in \autoref{all_exp}, our method is still able to discover high-performing MLPs through gradient-based optimization in the embedding space.

-We hypothesize that this is because the embedding space only needs to provide a sufficiently smooth and semantically organized landscape, such that gradient descent can navigate toward better-performing regions.
-The autoencoder does not need to achieve perfect reconstruction, but rather serve as a functional embedding mechanism.
-Improving the fidelity of the autoencoder would further enhance the smoothness and precision of the search space, leading to improved performance in the downstream optimization.
+We hypothesize that the embedding space only needs to provide a sufficiently smooth and semantically organized landscape, such that gradient descent can navigate toward better-performing regions.
+It does not need to achieve perfect reconstruction, but rather serve as a functional embedding mechanism.
+Improving the fidelity of the autoencoder would enhance the smoothness and precision of the search space, leading to better performance in the downstream optimization.